EliasOenal/verity/doc/cci.md

 ## Overview

+CCI describes a Type-Length-Value data structure within a Cube's Payload area.
-CCI delineates a specific range of type numbers for standardized fields and reserves a separate range for custom fields defined by individual applications.
+It also defines a common set of type numbers for standardized fields.
 This ensures a harmonized approach to handling payload data while allowing applications the flexibility to introduce their custom fields based on specific requirements.

+### TLV format

+1. **Type (6 bits)**: Each field starts with a one-byte type identifier, followed by a length (types of static length may omit this) and the actual value.
+The type is a 6-bit identifier, and the length, if present, is encoded as a 10-bit integer, both packed into a two-byte header.
+The length is encoded as big endian.

+2. **Length (10 bits, optional)**: This is the length of the value in bytes.
+For fields with a fixed length this entry is omitted (value will start at the next byte boundary) and the length is implicitly known.
+For types with variable length, this field specifies the length of the value.

+3. **Value (variable length)**: This is the actual data.
+The length of this field is specified by the length field or is implicitly known based on the type.

 ### Common Cube Interface (CCI) Field Specifications